misirov/scrapperBot/README.md

 # scrapperBot
-## This bot takes one or more command line arguments as <domain> and:
+## This bot takes one or more command line arguments as `domains` and:

 - Navigates to a URL.
 - Takes a screenshot and generates a .pdf